4 Best Purchasing Cards (P-cards)

 Editor’s note: This is a recurring post with regularly updated card details.

-Purchasing cards (p-cards) are a less expensive option than credit cards, as long as you’re able to pay the account balance monthly.
 The best p-cards for businesses come with costs and terms that will work well with your company’s budget and buying habits.
-When choosing a p-card, find one that simplifies the purchasing process of your business and protects it from unauthorized charges.
+When choosing a purchasing card (p-card), find one that simplifies the purchasing process of your business and protects it from unauthorized charges.
+Your options include charge cards, debit cards, and prepaid cards with streamlined card management tools.

-Here are our choices for the four best p-cards for business:
+Here are our choices for the eight best p-cards for business:

-- Citi Purchasing Card: Best overall for custom analysis and payment optimization strategy
+- Citi Purchasing Card: Best overall purchasing card with custom analysis and payment optimization strategy

 - Spendesk: Best for flexible pricing and scalability

-Citi® Purchasing Card: Best Overall for Custom Reporting & Payment Optimization Strategy
+Citi® Purchasing Card: Overall Best Purchasing Card for Custom Reporting & Payment Optimization Strategy

 Why we like it: The Citi® Purchasing Card is a great option if you need comprehensive control of your business purchases and prefer access to capital analytics.
-It offers robust spend controls and streamlined purchasing and payment processes.
-It’s best for business owners needing to remove purchase orders (POs), invoices, and other inconvenient paperwork.
+It offers robust spending controls and streamlined purchasing and payment processes.
+It’s best for business owners needing to remove purchase orders, invoices, and other inconvenient paperwork.

-After establishing which merchants can be paid, how much, and how often, your employees can make purchases without the need for your preapproval.
-With Citi, vendor payments are initiated using a file-based system and integrate smoothly with your other accounts payable (A/P) processes.
+After establishing which merchants can be paid, how much, and how often, your employees can make purchases without needing your preapproval.
+With Citi, vendor payments are initiated using a file-based system and smoothly integrate with your other accounts payable processes.

 - Online reporting and compliance tools: Gain access to the following to keep track of payments: